 - A Neutral Chao who has regenerated twice, then evolved again after contacting all animals at least once resembles Chaos.

-  - A Chao resembling Tails can be obtained through the game Phantasy Star Online.
+- A Chao resembling Tails can be obtained through the GameCube version of the game Phantasy Star Online Episode I & II.

 - Chao resembling Knuckles and Amy were attainable through a special Sega event.

 Chao in other media

 Chao appear as a species native to Sonic's world and Earth in the Sonic X anime series and its comic series.
 In the 22nd episode, Summer Vacation Chao Observation Diary, Chris and company discover a secret Chao Garden full of wild Chao.
 Only Neutral Chao appear in the anime series, though the comics have featured a Dark Chao.

 In the Sonic the Hedgehog comic series and spin-offs from Archie Comics, Chao appeared as a species native to Mobius and the offspring of Chaos.
 After the main cast encountered the Chao after the incident with Chaos, they slowly moved into New Mobotropolis.
 After the events of Worlds Collide, the Chao became identical to their video game counterparts.